lac0220/e-commerce/README.md

 # E-commerce

-The web app contains two pages:
+The web application contains two pages:

 1. Listing all products from the MySQL database
 2. Adding a product with a unique SKU + additional details like name, price, size, height, width, length, weight

-The products can be deleted by selecting the checkbox The database is on 000webhost Web hosting
+- The products can be deleted by selecting the checkbox
+- The database is hosted on 000webhost with the phpMyAdmin administration tool

 ## Tech Stack